redis-developer/banking-on-redis/docs/02-STREAMS.md

 XADD returns the ID of the event that was just added.
 Yours will be different from mine as I added them well before this event.

 Not much to see here, really.
-Let's read what we have wrought.
+But let's read what we have wrought.

 ## Reading Events ##

 You read events from a Stream with the [XREAD](https://redis.io/commands/xread/) command.
 XREAD actually does quiet a bit.
-In it's simplest form, it returns all of the events _after_ a particular key.
+In its simplest form, it returns all of the events _after_ a particular key.
 Let's get everything since the start of the stream:

 ```
 127.0.0.1:6379> XREAD STREAMS exercise:transactions 0-0